PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-12 07:13:33
+Last updated: 2024-04-12 07:14:07
-Random Quote: I can't see myself living in CaliforniaI don't trust their carefree lifestyle. - Sheldon
+Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister